Sourdough Zucchini Bread – The Best Moist Recipe

 • Wash and shred 2 small zucchini.
 Squeeze the excess moisture out through a colander or in a clean tea towel.
 Measure out 2 cups.

 • In a large mixing bowl combine all your dry ingredients: flour, sugar, salt, baking soda, ground cinnamon, and nuts if you are using them.
 Whisk till well combined.
-(If you want to long ferment this OMIT the baking soda in this step)
+(If you want to long ferment this OMIT the baking soda in this step, till after it ferments)

 • In a medium sized mixing bowl combine your wet ingredients: zucchini, eggs, oil, vanilla extract.
 Whisk till well combined.